symonb/symonb.github.io/docs/math/quaternions/quaternions_as _rotation.md

 quaternion $1,0,0,0$ represents a non-rotated object, double multiplication with quaternion $[0,i,0,0]$ gives as a product $[-1,0,0,0$, the identical quaternion is obtained when multiplying twice by the quaternion $[0,0,j,0]$, $[0,0,0,k]$ or any other pure quaternion,
  it can be seen that pure quaternions (e.g. $[0,i,0,0]$, $[0,0,j,0]$, $[0,0,0,k]$) must represent a rotation of $180^{\circ}$, since their double "use" results in the same quaternion ($[-1,0,0,0]$).
 In 3D space, arriving at an identical position in 2 identical rotations for any axis can only be done by rotating by $180^{\circ}$ twice.
 This returns the object to its original position.
 The above description shows that the quaternion $[1,0,0,0]$ and $[-1,0,0,0]$ describe an identical setting in 3D space.
 It can also be seen that to return to the original quaternion one must multiply it 4 times by the pure quaternion.
 Which, as described above, involves rotating the object 2 times in 3D space.
 Therefore, in some publications, the full rotation of the quaternion is divided into $720^{\circ}$.
-The quaternions describing a rotation by angle $\theta$ and $360^{\circ}+\theta$ are not identical although they describe the same orientation in 3D space.
+The quaternions describing a rotation by angle $\theta$ and $360^{\circ}+\theta$ are not identical, although they describe the same orientation in 3D space.